Open-Wine-Components/umu-database/README.md

     Ys Origin:
     `umu-207350`

--   This is important in order for steam-specific game-coded fixes in proton to take effect on non-steam versions of the same game that is also shipped by steam.
+-   This is important in order for Steam-specific fixes in Proton to take effect on non-Steam versions of the same game that is also shipped by Steam.

--   If a game is NOT on steam, but is on another platform, please try to use the ID for the platform.
+-   If a game is **not** on Steam, but is on another platform, please try to use the ID for the platform.

     GOG 'Product ID' lookup:\
      https://www.gogdb.org